Haskkor/sport-log/README.md

 - Healthcheck function for db and graphql
 - Store exercises list in db
 - When selecting an exercise use the last stored values for the sets and recovery instead of default ones
+- Use the constructors in all the files

 https://launchpad.graphql.com/r948m3339n